 - Ceramic pots hold water well and work best for plants that like humid climates.

-- Wide containers allow leaves to rest on the pot and spread horizontally
+- Wide container hanging baskets allow leaves to rest on the pot and spread horizontally

-- Tall and skinny containers let leaves tightly dangle and create a more vertical look
+- Tall and skinny hanging baskets let leaves tightly dangle and create a more vertical look

 - Hang long plants higher to keep vines and leaves from dangling on the floor